Skip to cookie consent Skip to main content

 Mitral regurgitation stages

-Heart valve disorders fall into one of four stages.
+The severity of mitral regurgitation is classified into four stages based on the amount of blood leaking through the valve.
 The staging system helps you understand how serious your mitral valve regurgitation is and makes it easier for your doctor to monitor your condition over time.
-The four stages are:
+The four stages are mild, moderate, and severe.

 Types of mitral valve regurgitation